evmaki/ee461-react-flask-heroku/README.md

 A: If you try to deploy this repository _with no changes_ it _should_ work.
 The first place to look is the _build logs_ that are generated when you try to deploy.
 - If your error appears under "Installing requirements with pip" in the build logs, you are probably missing a Python dependency in ``requirements.txt``.
 Make sure any additional libraries you are using for your Flask app are included in ``requirements.txt``.
 - If your error happens AFTER deployment when you try to access the app in the browser, then you might have a bug in your Flask app that is causing it to crash.
 Access your app on the Heroku web panel, go to "More" on the top-ish right-hand side, and go to "View logs".
 These logs are equivalent to the terminal output you see when running a Python program on your computer.
 There is useful information there that will help you debug your app.

+Q: I'm using PowerShell on Windows and I get "Error: Could not locate Flask application.
+You did not provide the FLASK_APP environment variable."
+A: Try setting your ``FLASK_APP`` environment variable in PowerShell by running the following: ``$env:FLASK_APP="app"``